 So what is the spiritual connection between us and our ancestors?

 We have a soul connection with our ancestors mostly in the sense that they have a hand in setting up the familial circumstances for us to incarnate into.

 I believe that before we are even born, our soul decides on what we want to experience and learn during the upcoming incarnation.
 And as part of that, we choose the body, family and location that are perfect for what we want to learn and experience.

-So you selected your family (and your ancestry) Abby based on what your soul needs and wants in this lifetime, and your ancestors were the architects of those circumstances, to some extent.
+So, I believe you selected your family (and your ancestry), Abby, based on what your soul needs and wants in this lifetime, and your ancestors were the architects of those circumstances, to some extent.

 Now let’s go back in time….

 Let’s imagine that a person who lived a few hundred years ago in your family, let’s call her Sarah, had a very difficult lifetime.
 Perhaps Sarah was born into a violent home with a lot of problems and not much love.

 Let’s imagine that when Sarah had an opportunity to leave home and marry, she decided to marry someone who she felt would be able to give her children a different family experience from the one she had had.
 And she knew she would not bring up her children from a place of harshness.
 It took a lot of courage and sacrifice to give her children what she never had, but she turned it around and her children inherited love (mostly), not abuse or dysfunction.
 This was Sarah’s life work and what a turning around of difficult circumstances.
 Well done, Sarah!